rich2020s/2048/README.md

 Let's play 2048 on a webpage!

 This game was built with React.
-The unique part of this game is animations.
-Also there are scoreboard and it can generates ramdom tiles after tiles are moved.
+The unique part of this game is the animations.
+I implemented the scoreboard to track a user's scores, and it can generate random tiles to a random location after any tiles are moved.
 I spent a month working on this project.
-It was challenging but I did it and I learned a lot.
+It was challenging, but it was fun, and I learned a lot.

 You can play it on [https://zealous-perlman-f4781c.netlify.app/](https://zealous-perlman-f4781c.netlify.app/)